 Figure 6.1.3.1-1: Connection establishment between UE and LMF

 1. At applicable Registration events or when an LCS procedure is initiated, AMF may decide to select an LMF and request the UE and the selected LMF to establish an LCS-UP connection to be used for transfer of LPP signalling.
 The decision may be based on e.g. UE capabilities, UE location, subscription information, LMF load and LMF capabilities.
+It can be an operator decision whether LCS-UP connection is established at Registration events or when an LCS procedure is initiated.

+Latency sensitive use-cases would require LCS-UP connection established at Registration events.
+Emergency traffic might not require pre-established LCS-UP connection.

 1.b.
 When a new LCS procedure is initiated for the UE which already has LCS-UP connection, the AMF may detect a need to reselect LMF used for LCS-UP signalling.
 The detection may be based on e.g. UE capabilities, UE location, subscription information, LMF load and LMF capabilities.
 Further at AMF relocation, the target AMF needs to inform the LMF using LCS-UP signalling about the AMF change.

 2. The AMF sends a Nlmf_Location_UPConfig Request towards the LMF to request set up of a LCS-UP connection.
-The message may include e.g. S-NSSAI and a temporary UE identifier.
+The message may include e.g. a temporary UE identifier.

 3. The LMF sends a LCS UP Info message to the UE via the serving AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.
-The LCS UP Info message may include e.g. IP or FQDN address of LMF, S-NSSAI, DNN identity, temporary UE identifier and security credentials.
+The LCS UP Info message may include e.g. IP or FQDN address of LMF, temporary UE identifier and security credentials.

 4. The AMF forwards the LCS UP Info in a DL NAS TRANSPORT message.